 |Prices||Extremely competitive with U-Haul and Budget.
-Prices vary by season/route but are much more competitive than many think.
-Save up to 20% on your one-way truck rentals with our truck rental discounts! |
+Prices vary by season and location but are much more competitive than many think.|

-|Quality||Nationally established as having the best quality of trucks available.
+|Quality||Nationally established as having the best quality moving trucks.
 They provide a young and well maintained fleet.|

-|Reservations||Easy to use, fast load times and easy to understand.
+|Reservations||Their quoting and booking process is straight-forward and easy to use.
 Even better, they provide quotes for insurance prices and include taxes in their pricing.
 Budget Truck Rental does not.|

 |Prices||Competitive with Penske and U-Haul.
 We've found them generally less expensive than U-Haul and slightly more expensive than Penske on average.|

-|Quality||2nd best of the three companies.
-The fleet varies in age but is relatively well maintained and trucks are usually less than 7 years old.|
+|Quality||Typically considered to have the second best quality of moving trucks.
+Their fleet of rental trucks vary in age but are relatively well maintained and are usually less than 7 years old.|

-|Prices||Because U-Haul has the most trucks on the road (by far) they can generally offer greater discounts.
-However we have found on many occasions that their prices are higher than the other two companies.
-This is likely because many consumers fail to price shop for truck rentals.|
+|Prices||Because U-Haul has by far the most moving trucks on the road they can generally offer greater discounts.
+However we have found on many occasions that their prices are higher than Budget and Penske.
+This is likely because many consumers fail to price shop for their rental truck.|

-|Quality||Widely accepted as poor quality trucks.
-While they have added a large fleet of new trucks over the past few years they still have many older trucks that are constantly under scrutiny.|
+|Quality||Widely accepted as having the lowest quality trucks.
+However, they have added thousands of new trucks over the past few years which are slowly replacing the older ones.
+Still, they continue to rent older trucks that aren't in the best condition.|